bazhenov/groovy-shell-server/README.markdown

 When `publishContextBeans` is true all context beans are published to groovy shell context.
 So bean with id `foo` will be available as `foo` in groovy shell.
 Also reference to the `ApplicationContext` is added to bindings implicitly as `ctx`.
 So in shell you can get objects from container by id or type (e.g. `ctx.getBean('id')`).

+It is also possible to enable password authentication by setting `passwordAuthenticator` property on `GroovyShellServiceBean`.

 Build
 -----